2020 GLAA WINTER CONFERENCE

-Parking: The closest parking garage to the UW Veterinary Care Building is Lot #62.
-Print map for GLAA JAN 2019 PARKING at UWM.
+Parking: The closest parking garage to the UW Animal Sciences Building is Lot #36 at 1645 Observatory Drive, near the lecture hall.
+Download the Animal Sciences Building Map.
 Parking is free of charge in all ramps on the weekend, and there are no other events scheduled that should affect parking.
-The hotel is a six-minute walk from the Animal Sciences Bldg. for those that wish to walk.
-All doors will be locked except the front entrance which is designated by the gold star on the map.
+The hotel is a six-minute walk from the Animal Sciences Building for those that wish to walk.
 Someone will be available to direct you to the seminar location once you arrive.

 Our seminar will introduce and develop an in-depth discussion of the concepts and use of Estimated (or Expected) Progeny Differences (EPDs) in your alpaca breeding, buying, and selling plans.
 Most livestock industries use EPDs as the basis for selection and stock improvement to meet market demand – it is the Gold Standard analytical system for livestock production around the world.
 We will discuss the scientific basis of EPDs and the use of EPDs to drive your herd towards your production goals – whatever they may be.
 Beginning users of EPDs as well as more experienced alpaca breeders will find this seminar of exceptional value.
 At the completion of the seminar, you should have a good understanding of how and why to use EPDs in your breeding program, how to read and interpret EPDs and use them to compare animals in your herd and the national herd.
 Bring your questions and EPDs from your own alpacas for discussion and analysis.